willsims14/GradeQuick/README.md

 #### Will Sims, March, 2017

 ## What It Does
-MyGrades is an application for students.
-MyGrades allows a user to keeps track of the grades he or she receive in their courses and calculates GPA.
+MyGrades is an application for students to keeps track of the grades he or she receive in their college or highschool courses and calculates their GPA.
 The "What Do I Need" feature allows a student to calculate a grade that they need to get on an upcoming assignment (homework, exam, project, etc.) in order to get a specific grade (that the user inputs) in the course.

 ## Dependencies
 You need a few things in order to download and run MyGrades: